zalando/postgres-operator/docs/reference/operator_parameters.md

   of stateful sets of PG clusters.
 The default is `ordered_ready`, the second possible value is `parallel`.

+* **spilo_fsgroup**
+  the Persistent Volume for the pods in the StatefulSet will be owned by the GID (Group ID) and any files created in that volume.
+  This is required to run Spilo as a non-root process, but requires a custom Spilo image.

 ## Kubernetes resource requests

 This group allows you to configure resource requests for the Postgres pods.